tim-cools/lexy-language/Introduction/b_Future.md

 ### Do you have knowledge about Tax Laws?
 Or you'd like to contribute in another way?

 - [Fill in the contact form to register as a contributor!](https://lucidmonk.live-website.com/lexy/get-involved/) - Reality is pretty crazy now 😊 So we'll ge back to you in a few weeks, probably second half of March.
+(Please only us for involvement in this project, anything else will be ignored!)

 ### For the techies...